-- a) Teleconferences as required throughout the project period - b) One interim project activity report - c) One final project activity report which includes: - i.
+- a) Teleconferences as required throughout the project period - b) One interim project activity report (due November 15) - c) One final project activity report (due June 30) which includes: - i.
 Detailed project outcomes and deliverables as specified in the approved project proposal, along with a description on how project activities and findings were communicated to community members - ii.
 Project presentation materials for presentation at the ECP workshop - iii.
 A two-page plain language summary of findings for public distribution